UPDATED: February 2022

 Destination weddings often require more money, time, and planning from your guests, so make sure they are in the loop well in advance.
 We recommend sending out Save the Date cards as soon as you can — at least 6 months in advance, but closer to 12 if possible.
-Follow it up with an official invite about 3-4 months ahead of time to allow them to finalize travel plans and search for deals.
-Along with invitations, consider sending some travel information about the Anaheim area so friends and family can start to get excited and know what to expect once they get there.
+Follow your save the dates up with an official invite about 3-4 months ahead of time to allow them to finalize travel plans and search for deals.
+Along with invitations, send some travel information about the Anaheim area so friends and family can book their rooms and start to get excited and know what to expect once they get here.

 5. Use online tools for improved communication.

 While we’re on the subject of research and communication, the internet has made it easier than ever to plan a destination wedding.
 Use it to your advantage!
 Consider creating a wedding website or Facebook group for posting travel updates, venue information, and fielding questions from guests.
+Our castle wedding venue can serve as a magical inspiration for all of your pre-wedding announcements and mailings!
 Online chats and wedding vision boards on Pinterest are great for sparking ideas and collaborating with local vendors even though you might not be nearby.
 Being active online can help save you loads of time answering the same questions over and over again from your vendors and guests.

 It always helps to have someone on the inside.
-When it comes to destination wedding planning, your local wedding planner and vendors are your eyes and ears on the ground.
+When it comes to destination wedding planning, a local wedding planner and vendors are your eyes and ears on the ground.
 A local wedding planner is going to have connections and provide invaluable insights into the Anaheim area.
-A local photographer is going to know some secret locations that make for great photos.
+A local photographer is going to know some secret locations that make for great photos here in Southern California.
 Local caterers are going to be able to craft a reception menu with fresh, locally-sourced foods.
 The list goes on.
-When choosing vendors, don’t be afraid to ask about their experience with destination weddings and look for ones that specialize in working with couples from a distance.
+When choosing wedding vendors, don’t be afraid to ask about their experience with destination weddings and look for ones that specialize in working with couples from a distance.

 7. Don’t forget to plan your travel.